maximosnolan/maximos-standard-lib/readme.md

+## Maximos Nolan C++ Standard Library

+Hello! here are a collection of various standard library features I have implimented!
+I'm mostly doing this to learn more about C++ and if you see anywhere I can improve please let me know!

+## Implimented features

 ## Optional
++ supports constexpr
++ implimented as a simple union

+## Vector
++ nothing noteworthy here

+## Tuple
-+ This is a library I created to learn more about C++ 20 and 23 concepts!
++ compile time linked list.
+This a great library to impliment if you want to learn more about variadic templates and recursive templating.
-+ If you see something I can improve upon please let me know.

-## NOTE:
+## Array
-+ I am moving all of this work to a new repo where I will be implimenting various STL features!
++ Probably the easiest standard library feature to impliment